cristianoliveira/awesome4girls/api/spec/fixtures/README.md

   - [She started it](http://www.shestarteditfilm.com/): Meet five young women determined to pursue their start-up dreams.
 She Started It is a documentary by Nora Poggi and Insiyah Saeed following Stacey Ferreira, Thuy Truong, Brienne Ghafourifar, Sheena Allen and Agathe Molinar over the course of 2+ years, illuminating the ups and downs these entrepreneurs face in building new businesses.

-  - [She++ The Documentary](http://www.sheplusplus.org/blog/she-the-documentary/): The Documentary (12 min: TV-14 DL; Releasing April 1, 2013) introduces the world of technology by following the stories of smart, creative, and trailblazing good girls gone geek
+  - [She++ The Documentary](http://www.sheplusplus.org/blog/she-the-documentary/): The Documentary (12 min: TV-14 DL; Released April 1, 2013) introduces the world of technology by following the stories of smart, creative and trailblazing good girls gone geek

 ### Jobs
   - [Outreach Program for Women](https://www.gnome.org/opw/): Outreach Program for Women has been helping women (cis and trans), trans men, and genderqueer people get involved in free and open source software.
 It provided a supportive community for beginning to contribute any time throughout the year and offered focused internship opportunities twice a year with a number of free software organizations.

   - [Women in Tech](http://www.womenintechnology.co.uk/): Women in Technology is a commercial organization committed to assisting suitably qualified and experienced women in their search for career opportunities in information technology.

   - [PowerToFly](https://www.powertofly.com/): Connecting women with jobs that actually lead to work-life balance.
 Specializing on the remote work for women.
-In addition to job board it contains information about time-management, self-efficacy etc.
+In addition to job board it contains information about time-management, self-efficiency etc.

 # License